-A conversation with Bridget Malcolm, Victoria's Secret model & animal rights activist29 November 2017 - Interviews
+A conversation with Bridget Malcolm, VS model29 November 2017 - interviews

 At just 26 years old, Bridget Malcolm has had a career that most models dream of.
 She has walked the runway for the most prominent brands, posed for the biggest magazines, and won a coveted place in two consecutive Victoria’s Secret Fashion Shows.
 But the Australian beauty’s accomplishments don’t end on the runway—she is also a classical oboist, a talented writer and an animal rights activist.